CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/transformations.md

 **Description**

 Takes a set of points and returns a concave hull Polygon or MultiPolygon.
-Internally, this uses turf-tin to generate geometries. https://turfjs.org/docs/#concave
+Internally, this uses turf-tin to generate geometries.

 * `geog`: `ARRAY<GEOGRAPHY>` input points.
 * `maxEdge`: `FLOAT64`|`NULL` the length (in 'units') of an edge necessary for part of the hull to become concave.
 If `NULL`the default value `infinity` is used.
-* `units`: `STRING`|`NULL` any of the options supported by turf units: miles, kilometers, degrees or radians.
+* `units`: `STRING`|`NULL` units of length, the supported options are: miles, kilometers, degrees or radians.
 If `NULL`the default value `kilometers` is used.

 **Return type**